top of page

 Do things like:

 • Minimize noise and other distractions in the lesson area.
 For example, turn the TV off and put toys away.
+Adults should avoid communication with their child taking a lesson so that they can focus their attention on the lesson and their teacher.

 • As few people as possible should be in the lesson space unless a younger student needs help with technology.